b2ihealthcare/snow-owl/docs/getting_started/installation.md

 echo $JAVA_HOME
 ```

 Once we have Java set up, we can then download and run Snow Owl.
-The binaries are available at `TODO dist site link`.
+The binaries are available at the [Releases](https://github.com/b2ihealthcare/snow-owl/releases) pages.
 For each release, you have a choice among a zip or tar archive, a DEB or RPM package.

 ## Installation example with zip